 This refers to how you’ve been handling your credit account payments (credit card bills, lines of credit, car loan/mortgage payments, etc.).
 If you’ve been making all your regular payments on time and in full, your score will gradually rise.
 However, if you’ve been making short payments, late payments, or even worse, missing them altogether, your score will drop.
-The same effect will occur following any financial delinquencies you go through, such as accounts in collections and bankruptcies.
+The same effect will occur following any financial delinquencies you go through, such as consumer proposals, accounts in collections and bankruptcies.

 Read this to know why debt consolidation might affect also your credit score.

 This category alludes to the amount of credit you’re using currently.
 Every borrower has a credit utilization ratio, which can be calculated by tallying up the balances of your debts and weighing that total against the amount of credit you have available.
 Keep your utilization ratio below 35% for the best results.

 The age of your credit accounts is also very important.
 The longer you’ve had an active account with a good record of payments, the better it will be for your credit score.

 Wondering if gambling decreases your credit score?
 Click here for the answer.